anpham6/chrome-docs/source/document/plugins/built-in.rst

     - 0.9.x
     - N

-.. tip:: `Pi-r` packages are compatible with the latest `E-mc` and can be used as is without any problems.
+.. tip:: `Pi-r2` packages are compatible with the latest `E-mc` and can be used as is without any problems.

 Environment Variables
 =====================